 Since many of these water products will be developed and traded in a speculative as well as a productive capacity, the development of them will depend on the profitability of investing in water rights as an investment asset.
-In a paper in 2005, the authors presented some initial analyses of the rationale of using water entitlements as an investment vehicle based on ten years of data and some simple cash-flow analyses (Bjornlund and Rossini, 2005).
-In this paper, we extend these analyses with a longer time period of 13 years and the use of more complex cash-flow analyses as well as testing the returns of such investments under different investment and cash-flow management scenarios.
+At this conference in 2005 we presented some initial analysis of the rational of using water entitlements as an investment vehicle based on ten years of data and some simple cash-flow analyses (Bjornlund and Rossini, 2005).
+In this paper we extend these analyses with a longer time period of 13 years and the use of more complex cash-flow analyses as well as testing the returns of such investments under different investment and cash-flow management scenarios.